deckhouse/virtualization/docs/USER_GUIDE.md

 | `d8 v evict`     | `Evict`     | Evict the VM to another host   |
 | `d8 v migrate`   | `Migrate`   | Migrate the VM to another host |

+Only one active operation is executed for a VM at a time.
+If a new operation is compatible with an already active operation, it can supersede the older operation.
+The older operation is completed with `status.phase: Completed` and the `Completed` condition reason `Superseded`, while the new operation continues execution.
+For example, `Stop` can supersede an active `Start`, and `Stop` with `force: true` can supersede a regular `Stop`.

+If operations are incompatible, the new operation is rejected until the active operation finishes.
+Restore and clone operations do not supersede other VM operations.

 How to perform the operation in the web interface:

 - Go to the "Projects" tab and select the desired project.